-The quality and totality of the previous restoration varies greatly and definitely impacts price.
-Regardless, there is still a reason it needs to be restored.
+The quality and totality of the previous restoration vary greatly and definitely impact price.
+Regardless, there’s still a reason it needs to be restored.
 So, rarely does a previous restoration reduce the cost of building a restomod.

 Generally speaking, there are two types of restoration: